 2. Think about all the possessions you have amassed in your life so far.
 What types of packaging did they come in?

-3. What contradictions emerge when you closely examine this assemblage?
+3. Do any contradictions emerge when you closely examine this assemblage?
+Are there any forms, textures or symbols that present interesting relationships?

 Create a model of stacked everyday objects you own.
 What form do the objects make?
 Provide approximate measurements to communicate the height and width of your form.